 - MF Global bankruptcy, where client assets were placed as collateral against the MF Global proprietary trading desk trades.
 When these trades failed (yes, black swans come more often than one thinks), then the client assets of 600 million USD moved over to the counterparty (JP Morgan), MF Global went bankrupt and clients lost their assets from one day to the next.

-In traditional finance, we have a sector called “prime brokerage”, which is providing services, especially to the hedge funds.
+In traditional finance, we have a sector called “prime brokerage”, which provides services, especially to the hedge funds.
 Investment banks pool their client assets, which are lent to hedge funds, which pay interest for them.
 Hedge funds borrow these assets for short selling (you borrow an asset, sell it, and hope to buy it back at a lower price).

 If the trade works, then you make a nice profit.
-In the opposite case – if the trade is not working, then the margin calls are issued to the hedge funds.
+In the opposite case – if the trade does not work, then the margin calls are issued to the hedge funds.
 When the trade goes wrong, then the hedge fund is not losing only the collateral but has to put in additional money, to cover the losses.
-If they, don’t have this money, then they are bankrupt.
+If they don’t have this money, then they are bankrupt.
 The pooled and sliced client assets will be part of bankruptcy proceedings.

 That’s why the “primer brokerage” the business has high-interest margins.
 It’s because of the high risk.
 That’s the same business that the crypto lending platforms are doing with their institutional clients.

 Yes, we need it.
 The vision of the regulations is to create a fair marketplace for service providers.
 The reality of the regulations is that they create the entry barriers for the non-members of the club.
 It’s just because of the revolving-door-phenomena – the regulators hire their people from the private companies in the sector, which will by nature protect their sector.
 And the private companies hire as well people from regulators, let’s call it – for preferred information and access.